PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

-COMPASS is an untimed, computerized test used by the Seattle Community Colleges to evaluate your skills and place you into appropriate courses.
+Your placement tests are untimed, computerized tests used by the Seattle Colleges to evaluate your skills and place you into appropriate courses.
 Reading, writing, math, writing essay, and English as a Second Language (ESL) tests are offered.
 Your score report will inform you what math and English courses you should take so you can register.

-Preparing for the COMPASS will help ensure the most accurate test results and the best placement for YOU.
+Preparing for your placement test will help ensure the most accurate test results and the best placement for YOU.

 A placement test is not like most traditional tests because there is no way to "pass" or "fail."
 A placement test is used to find a student's strengths and weaknesses, and to help determine where a student is ready to begin their coursework in math and English.

-Most new students to the Seattle Community Colleges must take COMPASS to determine the math and English course where they will begin.
+Most new students to the Seattle Colleges must take pacement test to determine the math and English course where they will begin.

-Also, if you have recent COMPASS test scores from one of the other Seattle Community Colleges or another community college, and transfer them to your college, you may be able to use those test scores instead of taking the test again.
+Also, if you have recent placement test score from one of the other Seattle Colleges or another community college, and transfer them to your college, you may be able to use those test scores instead of taking the test again.
 Check with your college about guidelines for transferring test scores.

 These are only general guidelines, so you should check with your college and program requirements.